rust-lang/reference/src/expressions/if-expr.md

     println!("No bacon will be served");
 }

-// this body will execute
+// This body will execute.
 if let ("Ham", b) = dish {
     println!("Ham is served with {}", b);
 }